Japan7/nanak8s/README.md

 ### Start a new cluster

-Save the same configuration file as all above and run the following one-liner:
+Save the same configuration file as all above (server mode) and run the following one-liner:

 ```sh
 curl -sfL https://get.k3s.io | sh -s - server --cluster-init